Undergraduate Humanities Conference

 Can I apply with a group project or paper?

 Yes.
 You can now apply to the conference as a group on one single application. *Please only list the group members in the application who plan to attend the conference.
 You can acknowledge your group members in the project, but not all need to participate in the conference.
-If you are doing a panel presentation, please designate 1 person to present.
-If you are doing a poster, 2-3 group members may have room to stand by the poster.
+If you are doing a panel presentation, please designate 1-2 people to present.
+If you are doing a poster, there is space for 2-3 group members to stand by the poster.

 How do I make a poster?

 You can design a 36" x 48" poster on Powerpoint (Design> Slide Size> Custom Slide Size> H: 36" x W: 48").
-A poster layout example will be made available for reference.
+2 poster templates are available for reference.

-Print your poster at the USF Library (first floor) or the USF Print Center in the Marshall Student Center.
+Print your poster at the USF Library (first floor) or the USF Print Center in the Marshall Student Center (for a fee).
+There is also printing in the MDC Shimberg Health Sciences Library.

 Drop off posters at the Humanities Institute office (CPR 474 - Cooper Hall 4th Floor) by Tuesday, Jan.
 21 or bring your poster to the conference to hang up.
 Velcro stickers are provided.